TerriaJS/terriajs/architecture/0005-root-group-ids-and-shareKeys.md

 To fix sharelinks which used `$magda-config-record-id` - we need to add `shareKeys=["$magda-config-record-id"]` in the `terria` aspect of the magda map config record (similar to above).

+## Decisions: Catalog converter ID handling

+### Sharekeys

+Regardless of previous decision, should we still write v7 autoID into `shareKeys`?

+This would ensure old v7 share-links continue to work if catalog structure changes.

+### Random ID generation default

+Should we default to writing random IDs to encourage ID usage in catalogs?

+If we do, we must also add `shareKeys` for v7 autoIDs.

+The whole automatic ID generation thing is painful.

 ## Consequences

 Dragging `shareKeys` around forever :(